-So, if soil moisture has some effect on the duration of MDs, which seems at least plausible, we are then faced with with the secondary question of whether antecedent soil moisture patterns could affect the heading of existing MDs.
-Chen et al. (2005) showed that, in theory, the offcentre latent heat released by the asymmetric rainfall distribution would interact with the local circulation to create a negative velocity potential southwest of the MD centre, and therefore there would be some tendency for the MD to move in that direction.
-However, this mechanism is 74 unlikely to be the primary one, since depressions typically move towards the northwest, rather 75 than the southwest.
-Furthermore, Baisya et al. (2017) recently showed using a mesoscale model 76 that precipitation intensity in MDs is strongly coupled with antecedent soil moisture.
-Two simple 77 experiments are therefore proposed: firstly a uniform change in soil moisture across the monsoon 78 trough region to determine the sensitivity of MD duration to antecedent land surface conditions; 79 secondly a uniform change in soil moisture in the highly farmed region across the Himalayan 80 foothills (typically several hundred kilometres north of MD tracks; Roy et al. 2015) to determine 81 to what extent MDs can be steered by soil moisture.
-These questions are presented in the context 82 of an initial case study, but we hope that the results are sufficiently thought-provoking that further 83 research on this topic will be motivated.
-84 a.
-Overview and Case Study Selection
+So, if soil moisture has some effect on the duration of MDs, which seems at least plausible, we are then faced with the secondary question of whether antecedent soil moisture patterns could affect the heading of existing MDs.
+Chen et al. (2005) showed that, in theory, the offcenter latent heat released by the asymmetric rainfall distribution would interact with the local circulation to create a negative velocity potential southwest of the MD center, and therefore there would be some tendency for the MD to move in that direction.
+However, this mechanism is unlikely to be the primary one, since depressions typically move toward the northwest, rather than the southwest.
+Furthermore, Baisya et al. (2017) recently showed using a mesoscale model that precipitation intensity in MDs is strongly coupled with antecedent soil moisture.
+Two simple experiments are therefore proposed: 1) a uniform change in soil moisture across the monsoon trough region to determine the sensitivity of MD duration to antecedent land surface conditions, and 2) a uniform change in soil moisture in the highly farmed region across the Himalayan foothills (typically several hundred kilometers north of MD tracks; Roy et al. 2015) to determine to what extent MDs can be steered by soil moisture.
+These questions are presented in the context of an initial case study, but we hope that the results are sufficiently thought-provoking that further research on this topic will be motivated.